emc-openstack/vnx-direct-driver/README_ISCSI.md

 ## FAST Cache support

 VNX has FAST Cache feature which requires the FAST Cache license activated on the VNX.
-The OpenStack administrator can use the extra spec key `fast_cache_enabled` to choose whether to create a volume in a storage pool with FAST Cache enabled.
+The OpenStack administrator can use the extra spec key `fast_cache_enabled` to choose whether to create a volume on the volume back end which manages a pool with FAST Cache enabled.
-The value of the extra spec key `fast_cache_enabled` is either `True` or `False`.
-When creating a volume, if the key `fast_cache_enabled=True` is set in the volume type, the volume will be created by a backend which manages at least a storage pool with FAST Cache enabled)
+The value of the extra spec key `fast_cache_enabled` is either 'True' or 'False'.
+When creating a volume, if the key `fast_cache_enabled` is set in the volume type, the volume will be created by a back end which manages a pool with FAST Cache enabled)

 ## Storage group automatic deletion

 For volume attaching, the driver has a storage group on VNX for each compute node hosting the vm instances which are going to consume VNX Block Storage (using compute node's hostname as storage group's name).
 All the volumes attached to the vm instances in a computer node will be put into the storage group.
-If `destroy_empty_storage_group=True`, the driver will remove the empty storage group after its last volume is detached.
+If destroy_empty_storage_group=True, the driver will remove the empty storage group after its last volume is detached.
-For data safety, it does not suggest to set `destroy_empty_storage_group=True` unless the VNX is exclusively managed by one Block Storage node because consistent `lock_path` is required for operation synchronization for this behavior.
+For data safety, it does not suggest to set destroy_empty_storage_group=True unless the VNX is exclusively managed by one Block Storage node because consistent lock_path is required for operation synchronization for this behavior.

 ## EMC storage-assisted volume migration